Fire and rescue services

 Be careful when travelling by car.
 In Uruguay:

-By law, there is zero tolerance for drink driving with a 0.0 blood alcohol limit and you must use dimmed headlights when driving during the day.
+There is zero tolerance for drink driving with a 0.0 blood alcohol limit, and you must use dimmed headlights when driving during the day.

 More information: